handecelikkanat/nli_with_swag/README.md

 Important parameters are:

 ```
-run_nli_with_sway.py:
+--swa (On/Off flag for using the SWA method)
-+-- args.max_num_models (Maximum number of models to collect (older models are dropped after this number is exceeded),
+--max_num_models (Maximum number of models to collect (older models are dropped after this number is exceeded),
                    equals to the rank of SWAG covariance matrix approximation)
-+-- args.swa_c_epochs (Frequency in epochs of SWA model collection)
+--swa_c_epochs (Frequency in epochs of SWA model collection)
 ```

 # References